When you connect with your readers, your readers feel more motivated, your book has more impact and you create loyal fans.

 Yet, most of us have little idiosyncracies in our writing that can push readers away.
 The problem is that, if we are not aware of them, we can’t even see them to fix them.

-In this post, I share three common ways authors push their readers away so you can check for them in your writing, particularly when editing—and repair the error—to connect with your readers instead.
+In this post, I share four common ways authors push their readers away so you can check for them in your writing, particularly when editing—and repair the error—to connect with your readers instead.
 I see these errors all the time in people writing books, so don’t feel embarrassed if you make these errors.

 The fixes are easy and they do the opposite.
 They draw your readers closer to you.
 They inspire your readers and strengthen your relationship with them.

 When you connect with your readers, you offer them an experience they want to continue and they will read your book, finish it, get the most out of it and recommend it to others.

 When you push them away, you may lose them forever.
 So, let’s empower you and make sure that doesn’t happen.

 #1 The Flub: “Most of you…” “Many of you…”